 Fishing in Lake Mburo National park

-This lake has around 6 species of fish with Tilapia being the most common one.
+Lake Mburo has around 6 species of fish with Tilapia being the most common one.
 The most fishing spot is at Mazinga; the visitors that are planning to carry out fishing here should bring their own equipment and then get a permit from Uganda wildlife Authority.

 Uganda as a country is a perfect destination with one third of the country covered by water, so there is a great chance of practicing sport fishing.
 Sport fishing is also carried out on Lake Victoria as well as Murchison falls national park.
 The Nile perch fishing with in Lake Victoria is incredible.
 About 108kg have been stuck below the falls in Murchison falls.
 Apart from the Nile perch, the other fish types include; catfish of over 50kg, Tilapia, the tiger fish, Ngara, ferocious fighter and the barbell.